Following is a list of the pages on this site containing downloads:

 - A template for making a Mariner's Astrolabe is available.

-We are now offering a free download of a planetarium program in the form of a planispheric astrolabe called The Electric Astrolabe.
+We still offer a free download of a planetarium program in the form of a planispheric astrolabe called The Electric Astrolabe.
 Click on the name for a description and download and installation instructions.
+No support assistance is available.
+If you need help, try an Internet search and you might find something useful.
+We honestly don't know what you'll find.
+Our best tip is to run the program in the DOSBox program.
+You can get more detailed informtaion at the link above.

 This site was constructed using Microsoft Expression Web 3.
 It was written by James E. Morrison, designed and implemented by Chris Morrison and edited by Lynne Morrison.